 - End Piece Two.

-The book includes a lot of illustrations to help clarify the issues and is written in an easily-readable style, as it is targeted towards people who might not normally read books on this subject.
+The book includes illustrations to help clarify the issues and is written in an easily-readable style, as it is targeted towards people who might not normally read books on this subject.
 It is believed that, by bringing many people to an understanding of how urgent the issue is, we may begin to see lobbying throughout the world, for governments to take heed of, and legislate on, the factors that continue to add to the carbon load on the planet.
 It is urgent that something is done and not just done locally but by international co-operation throughout the globe.

 The INTRODUCTION to the book is included below: